Edening/996.OUT.Pathways/README.md

 I'm an engineer, so bear with me that everything I do tends to have a utility perspective, which regards solution.
 In another words, _**is there any way to deal with the problem of `996`**_?

 First and foremost, with great respect, the [996.ICU](https://github.com/996icu/996.ICU) initiative itself has been helping a lot, mainly by raising more reasonable attentions from general public.
 This is the kind of blessing I believe that most of the `996ers` need.
-By the way, this already big thing going even bigger seems to me is started and has been driven by a single person's great effort, which means everyone like you and I can make a big difference.
+By the way, this already big thing going even bigger seems to me was started and has been driven by a single person's great effort, which means everyone like you and I can make a big difference.

 Here is my half-opinionated half-reasonable _**proposal**_:
 - _**Activating another key which is the tribe of engineers**_, one by one and everyone, proactively